 Bearing all these in mind, I should appreciate the smoothness in which the bike operates when you increase/decrease the resistance levels.

-The resistance levels could also be easily changed, making use of large buttons that are ideally placed at the center of the handlebars making it thoroughly user-friendly to operate.
+The resistance levels could also be easily changed, using large buttons that are ideally placed at the center of the handlebars making it thoroughly user-friendly to operate.

 This model is the advanced version of the LifeCycle model that was introduced a long time back.